-- 2.8.1 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Stanton Bridge Primary School (include MAT leadership structures).
-All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated. - 2.8.2 Rather than duplicating content from Keeping Children Safe in Education (September 2019) in this policy, it should be understood that Stanton Bridge Primary School will always refer to this document as the benchmark for all safeguarding practice.
+- 2.8.1 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Stanton Bridge Primary School All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated. - 2.8.2 Rather than duplicating content from Keeping Children Safe in Education (September 2020) in this policy, it should be understood that Stanton Bridge Primary School will always refer to this document as the benchmark for all safeguarding practice.